← Back to 後漢書

 [] 觿 使 使

 Note [5] Wei Jiang executed Yang Gan’s driver at Quliang.
 The duke raged.
-Wei Jiang said armies honor obedience—death before disorder— and he could not escape guilt for striking the duke’s kin.”
+Jiang said: "Your servant has heard that for an army to follow orders is martial prowess; in military affairs respect lies in dying without violating discipline. and he could not escape guilt for striking the duke’s kin.”
 The duke answered, “My brother’s crime is my fault— do not double my shame.”
 He feasted Wei Jiang and promoted him.

 86